Chapter 1:

 They return once more, looking notably more exasperated.

-"It seems as though there are a few wrinkles in my plan."
+"It seems as though there may be a few wrinkles in my plan."

 "You mean you're not usually this cute?"